Trillium hibbersonii: Distribution

 Trillium hibbersonii is found on the west coast of Vancouver Island in British Columbia.
 As originally described, it was thought to occur occasionally throughout the range of the species, but that is no longer believed to be true.
 There are just four known populations of T. hibbersonii, all on Vancouver Island, which makes the species a source of conservation concern.

 Ecology

 In general, Trillium species are myrmecochorous, that is, ants facilitate seed dispersal.
 Trillium seeds have a white fleshy appendage called an elaiosome, which attracts ants.
 Since each seed of Trillium hibbersonii has an attached elaiosome, presumably its seeds are dispersed by ants as well.

 Once dispersed, Trillium seeds exhibit a type of dormancy called morphophysiological dormancy, sometimes called "double dormancy", which requires two full winters to completely break dormancy.
 Apparently Trillium hibbersonii does not have this requirement.
 In one experiment, 90% of plants broke dormancy after a single cold period.

+Conservation

+The global conservation status of Trillium hibbersonii is vulnerable (G3).
+The Committee on the Status of Endangered Wildlife in Canada designated Trillium hibbersonii as Threatened in December 2023.